 How do I pay the sales tax liability for food/beverage?

 The easiest way to pay sales tax is to ask the catering vendor to add it to your invoice, whether that be by your procurement card or purchase order.
 For purchase orders or standing POs at $ 5,000 or over, it is the responsibility of the Dept./Org.
-Unit to let Darlene Morrow, Purchasing Agent, Procurement Service Center, know the sales tax status of the event.
-Please let Darlene know that you are charging an admission/registration fee, and that sales tax applies for your event.
+Unit to let the Procurement Service Center (PSC) purchasing agent responsible for official functions know the sales tax status of the event.
+Please notify OfficialFunctions@cu.edu that you are charging an admission/registration fee, and that sales tax applies for your event.

-For fundraising events, OUC sends the FA form to Darlene Morrow, PSC, as a general FYI (which she matches up with her file of catering contracts), in addition, OUC reminds the event staff person to have their caterer apply sales tax to the bill (however they are paying, be it P card or PO).
+For fundraising events, OUC sends the FA form to OfficialFunctions@cu.edu as a general FYI (and the PSC matches up with their file of catering contracts), in addition, OUC reminds the event staff person to have their caterer apply sales tax to the bill (however they are paying, be it Procurement Card or PO).

 Purchase Orders & Standing POs

-Darlene Morrow, Purchasing, PSC, manually flags the PO for sales tax payment.
-Accounts Payable (A/P) does not pay the invoice until Darlene reviews to ensure sales tax has been added to the invoice, then approves total amount for payment by A/P (otherwise, A/P would automatically delete sales tax liability off the total invoice, since we generally do not pay sales tax).
+The PSC purchasing agent responsible for official functions manually flags the PO for sales tax payment.
+Accounts Payable (A/P) does not pay the invoice until the purchasing agent reviews to ensure sales tax has been added to the invoice, then approves total amount for payment by A/P (otherwise, A/P would automatically delete sales tax liability off the total invoice, since we generally do not pay sales tax).
 OUC & PSC re-engineered this business process; per regulation, vendors are required to pay the sales tax to the taxing jurisdictions.
 The Org.
 Unit pays the sales tax as part of the invoice/bill.
-Please contact Darlene Morrow, Procurement Service Center (PSC), firstname.lastname@example.org , for more information.
+Please contact OfficialFunctions@cu.edu for more information.

 Fundraising Event Auctions, Merchandise Sales, and Sales Tax Compliance

 Events that sell merchandise (e.g., t-shirts, water bottles, books, etc.,…) or conduct silent or live auctions as part of the event, are required to charge sales tax to purchasers of tangible items and remit the sales tax liability to their campus.
 Sales tax must be paid by the purchaser, and should not be imputed from total sales of your event.
-Sales tax for tangible auction items should be calculated based on the winning bid/purchase price amount.
+Sales tax for tangible auction items should be calculated based on the lessor of winning bid/purchase price or estimated fair market value of the item.
 No sales tax is charged for gift cards/certificates, services (dog walking, salon, etc…), only tangible items.
 Your campus sales tax contact can help you calculate appropriate sales tax rate and tax remittance procedures.

 Campus sales tax contacts: